tsirbunen/dots/README.md

 # DOTS - simple dot voting

 **_Just create a poll, ask your friends to vote, and view the results._**
-**_No need to create an account nor to come up with a password._**
+**_No need to create an account, to come up with a password or login._**

 ## OVERVIEW OF THE DOTS APP

 DOTS project features a mobile ui and a web ui supported by a common server connected to a database.

-Presumably in several cases the chosen design is an overkill / unnecessarily complicated (like whether to build a REST or GraphQL API).
-However, the main purpose of this project was to practice new concepts, so that may be forgiven :)
+Presumably in several cases the chosen design is an overkill / unnecessarily complicated.
+However, the main purpose of this project was to practice new concepts and skills, so that may be forgiven :)

-### mobile ui

-### web ui
+### WEB UI

 - DOTS frontend is a [Next.js](https://nextjs.org) - [React](https://reactjs.org) - [Typescript](https://www.typescriptlang.org) app.
 - For testing, [Cypress](https://docs.cypress.io/guides/overview/why-cypress) E2E testing was selected.
 To make the Cypress-experience more "cucumber-like" and to be able to include feature-files a [cucumber preprocessor](https://www.npmjs.com/package/@badeball/cypress-cucumber-preprocessor) was plugged in.